Venafi/VenafiPS/docs/functions/Get-VdcAttribute.md

 ### -Class
 Get policy attributes instead of object attributes.
-Provide the class name to retrieve the value for.
+Provide the class name to retrieve the value(s) for.
 If unsure of the class name, add the value through the TLSPDC UI and go to Support-\>Policy Attributes to find it.
-The Attribute property will contain the path where the policy was applied.
+The Attribute property of the return object will contain the path where the policy was applied.

 ```yaml
 Type: String